 - Printed Booklets: This is how it used always to be done.

-- Online Directories are becoming popular.
-You can change things easily, and sometimes, only church members with passwords can access them.
+Online Directories are becoming popular.
+You can change things easily; sometimes, only church members with passwords can access them.

 Printable Church Directory with Photos Template